rayen231/AI-Quiz-Generator/README.md

 - **Quiz Type:** Choose your preferred question format (multiple-choice, yes/no, or short-answer).
 - **Text/Image Handling:** Control the depth of image analysis and text summarization for better question generation.
 - **Difficulty :** choose hard or medium or hard !
+---
+## Future Improvements
+**Advanced Question Types:** Plans to include open-ended questions and essay-type queries.
+**Multi-Language Support:** Enabling multi-language PDFs to be processed and quizzes to be generated in different languages.
+**Better Model Tuning:** Ongoing improvements in model accuracy and output coherence, based on user feedback.
+---
 Now you can upload a PDF, select the quiz type, and generate your AI-powered quiz! 🎉